barturba/serviceNowAutoFill/README.md

 # ServiceNow Time Entry Assistant

-One-click time entry for ServiceNow.
-Blue buttons fill time (15min-2hr).
-Green buttons fill time and save.
+Inline helper that sits next to the ServiceNow “Time Worked” field.
+It adds a comment input, a 15 min quick-fill-and-save button, and a dropdown for other durations (30m–2h).
+Entries are filled and saved automatically in the active record frame.

 ## Installation

-1. Visit the Chrome Web Store listing
+1) Install from the Chrome Web Store
-2. Click "Add to Chrome"
-3. Grant permissions when prompted
+2) Accept requested permissions

-For development, clone the repo and load it as an unpacked extension in Chrome.
+3) For development, load the repo as an unpacked extension in Chrome

 ## Usage

-1. Open any ServiceNow incident or task page
+1) Open a ServiceNow incident or task page (gsft_main iframe supported)
-2. Click the extension icon
-3. Select a time duration or use the Alert Cleared workflow
+2) Wait for the inline “Time Assistant” controls near Time Worked
+3) Optionally type a work note, then click 15 min or pick a duration from More…; the extension fills time, work notes, and saves

 ## License
 See LICENSE file for details.